No1tan1ts3d/AUTOMATIC-PLASTIC-BOTTLE-SORTING-WITH-ROBOTIC-ARM-USING-RASPBERRY-PI/Hardware-config/Raspberry-pi-config.md

   - For mobile devices, you can also download [RealVNC](https://www.realvnc.com/en/connect/download/viewer/android/)  for Android or iOS.

-  From the above one RealVNC is suggested due to its easier and convinient UI and functionality.
+  From the above one RealVNC is suggested due to its easy with convinient UI and functionality.

 #### Step 2. **Launch the VNC Viewer**:
 - Open the installed VNC viewer application.